 Take notice that the following hydroelectric application has been filed with the Commission and is available for public inspection.

 d.
-Applicant: New York State Electric & Gas Corporation.
+Applicant: New York State Electric & Gas Corporation (NYSEG).

 e.
-Name of Project: Saranac River Hydroelectric Project.
+Name of Project: Upper Mechanicville Hydroelectric Project.

 f.
-Location: On the Saranac River, in Clinton County, New York.
-This project does not occupy federal lands.
+Location: The existing project is located on the Hudson River, in Saratoga and Rensselaer Counties, New York.
+The project does not occupy any federal lands.

 The Commission's Rules of Practice require all intervenors filing documents with the Commission to serve a copy of that document on each person on the official service list for the project.
 Further, if an intervenor files comments or documents with the Commission relating to the merits of an issue that may affect the responsibilities of a particular resource agency, they must also serve a copy of the document on that resource agency.

 k.
-This application has been accepted, but is not ready for environmental analysis at this time.
+This application has been accepted for filing, but is not ready for environmental analysis at this time.

 m.
-A copy of the application is on file with the Commission and is available for public inspection.
-This filing may also be viewed on the Web at http://www.ferc.gov using the “eLibrary” link—select “Docket #” and follow the instructions.
-For assistance, please contact FERC Online Support at FERCOnlineSupport@ferc.gov or toll free at (866) 208-3676 or for TTY, contact (202) 502-8659.
-A copy is also available for inspection and reproduction at the address in item h above.
+A copy of the application is available for review at the Commission in the Public Reference Room or may be viewed on the Commission's website at http://www.ferc.gov using the “eLibrary” link.
+Enter the docket number excluding the last three digits in the docket number field to access the document.
+For assistance, contact FERC Online Support at FERCOnlineSupport@ferc.gov or toll-free at 1-866-208-3676, or for TTY, (202) 502-8659.
+A copy is also available for inspection and reproduction at the Mechanicville District Public Library located at 190 North Main Street, Mechanicville, NY 12118 and the A.E.
+Diver Memorial Library located at 136 Main Street, Schaghticoke, NY 12154.

-n.
-You may also register online at http://www.ferc.gov.esubscribenow.htm to be notified via email of new filings and issuances related to this or other pending projects.
+Register online at http://www.ferc.gov/docs-filing/esubscription.asp to be notified via email of new filings and issuances related to this or other pending projects.
 For assistance, contact FERC Online Support.

-o.
-Anyone may submit a protest or a motion to intervene in accordance with the requirements of Rules of Practice and Procedure, 18 CFR 385.210, 385.211, and 385.214.
-In determining the appropriate action to take, the Commission will consider all protests filed, but only those who file a motion to intervene in accordance with the Commission's Rules may become a party to the proceeding.
-Any protests or motions to intervene must be received on or before the specified deadline date for the particular application.
+n.
+Anyone may submit a protest or a motion to intervene in accordance with the requirements of Rules of Practice and Procedure, 18 CFR 385.210, .211, and .214.
+In determining the appropriate action to take, the Commission will consider all protests or other comments filed, but only those who file a motion to intervene in accordance with the Commission's Rules may become a party to the proceeding.
+Any protests or motions to intervene must be received on or before the specified comment date for the particular application.

 BILLING CODE 6717-01-P